emerging-welfare/ie-tools-test-on-India-b1/README.md

 - [Stanford's pretrained classifiers 3.9.1](https://nlp.stanford.edu/software/CRF-NER.html) [1],
 - [NLTK's Stanford NER library 3.2.4](https://www.nltk.org/_modules/nltk/tag/stanford.html) [2].

-### Notes

-- You will need to reach The Times of India annotated files by contacting to the team.

 ### Usage
 The script allows two types of configurations: **default** and **custom** mode.